Nicolas-mahe/ansible-windows/deck/main.md

 ### Ansible Configuration

-- Ansbile comes with a default configuration `/etc/ansible/ansible.cfg`.
+- Ansible comes with a default configuration `/etc/ansible/ansible.cfg`.
-- This configuration can be overriden with the follwing precedence:
+- This configuration can be overriden with the following precedence:
   - The env variable: `ANSIBLE_CONFIG`
   - The file `ansible.cfg` on your current directory where ansible is executed
   - User home directory: `~/.ansible/ansible.cfg`